China, Russia Aim to Use BRICS to Challenge Global Financial System—Experts Say It Won’t Work

 According to statistics from the People’s Bank of China, CIPS processed an average of 30,000 transactions per day in 2023, involving 482.6 billion yuan ($67.8 billion).

-Wang said that compared to the U.S. dollar-based SWIFT, which handles 42 million transactions per day that are worth $5 trillion, “how can China’s CIPS replace SWIFT with such a huge gap?”
+Wang said that the U.S. dollar-based SWIFT, which handles 42 million transactions per day that are worth $5 trillion, has the advantage over CIPS by a large margin.

 “If a country can’t join SWIFT, it means it’s kicked out of the global financial exchange.
 So, it’s basically impossible for Beijing to change the global financial system,” Wang told The Epoch Times.